ShubhamKumar277/Machine-Learning-for-Trading/README.md

 # Machine-Learning-for-Trading
-A complete detailed study of Machine Learning, Data Wrangling, Data Visualization and other techniques on Portfolio Management of Stocks.
+A detailed study of Machine Learning, Data Wrangling, Data Visualization and other techniques for Portfolio Management of Stocks.

 ## Aim of the Project